 As we age, dental problems can become more prominent.
-Many factors can cause dental problems, forgetting to maintain a good dental routine due to Alzheimer’s or dementia is one of them.
-It’s more common than you’d think.
+Many factors can cause dental problems for example, forgetting to maintain a good dental routine due to Alzheimer’s or dementia could be one of them.
+These unfortunate circumstances could be more common than you may think.

 Cancer is a serious disease that brings additional oral side effects when medications are added to the equation.
 With this being said, it’s very important that you take the treatments and medications that your doctor prescribes.
 Here are some oral health side effects of cancer treatments:

 - Sensitive gums and gum disease

 Jaw Pain can be a common side effect of cancer radiation when the therapy is targeting in your neck and head area.
 This pain can also cause headaches, pain in and around the ear, jaw tenderness and pain when eating.